-This is chapter 10 of a 15 part series about digital nomading and location independence.
+This is chapter 11 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 The Three Most Popular Digital Nomad Travel Styles & Pros/Cons

 Three of the biggest reasons why people stop nomading are isolation/loneliness, running out of money, and becoming burned out from travel.
 The root cause of all of these is traveling too fast.

 Contrary to what you might see on social media, most long-term travelers travel slowly.

 Why?
 Fast traveling makes it harder to live cheaply, be productive, get into a groove, and build deep relationships.

 With that primer, here are three general types of nomadic travel styles: